 1114 South University Parks Drive, Waco, TX 76706

-In his lecture, Professor George will explain the system of constitutional structural constraints on the exercise of power by the federal government.
+In his lecture, Professor George explained the system of constitutional structural constraints on the exercise of power by the federal government.
 Through these restraints, the American founders hoped to protect liberty, prevent tyranny, and create a form of republican government that would survive the pathologies that had destroyed all previous republics.
-Yet, as the founders themselves acknowledged, Professor George will argue that this system of constraints are secondary or “auxiliary” protections.
+Yet, as the founders themselves acknowledged, Professor George argued that this system of constraints are secondary or “auxiliary” protections.
 What is primary—and indispensable—is a supportive political culture that cannot exist in the absence of civic virtue.
 However, civic virtue itself cannot exist in the absence of flourishing non-governmental institutions of civil society that are its primary transmitters and upholders.

 This course has been approved for Minimum Continuing Legal Education credit by the State Bar of Texas Committee on MCLE in the amount of 1 credit hour.

 Robert P. George is McCormick Professor of Jurisprudence and Director of the James Madison Program in American Ideals and Institutions at Princeton University.
 He is also a Visiting Professor at Harvard Law School.
 Professor George holds a courtesy appointment as a Distinguished Senior Fellow within Baylor University’s Institute for Studies of Religion and in 2017, Baylor launched a new Washington, D.C.-based initiative named the “Robert P. George Initiative in Faith, Ethics, and Public Policy.”